[A 2-minute read according to the Hemingway App. Crafted with love in San Diego. Originally posted on June 28, 2019]

 But that world changes every second.
 Remember Vine, anyone?

-No matter what new marketing trend comes out: messenger bots, SMS texts, or mind-reading — Email’s the only channel that’s withstood the test of time.
+No matter what new marketing trend comes out: messenger bots, SMS texts, or mind-reading — Email’s the only channel that’s withstood time.

-True, open rates are going down, but it’s worse on any social platform.
+True, open rates are going down, but it’s even worse on any social platform.

 Picture this: You just posted a sweet photo of the San Diego Sunset on Instagram.